carmenlup/Introspect1B/README.md

 1. OrderService project - a microservice that subscribes to ProductService events to demonstrate communication between microservices using Dapr.
 1. dapr folder - contains Dapr components configuration files for pub/sub and state store.
 1. Documentation folder - contains images files for used in README.md documentation.
+1. Solution folder important files:
-1. Solution Items - doocker compose file that defines the services and their configurations for running the microservices in Docker containers.
+	- docker-compose.yml file that defines the services and their configurations for running the microservices in Docker containers.
+	- README.md file that provides an overview of the solution, microservices, and instructions for local setup and deployment.
+	- Introspect1B.sln file that is the solution file for Visual Studio, containing references to the ProductService and OrderService projects.

 # ProductService Microservice Documentation
 ProductService microservice is a RESTful API that provides product related functionalities.
 It allows users to manage products, including creating, updating, retrieving, and deleting product information.